 An employee is hired on an ongoing basis and is paid for their time.

-For sure they will, so long as the employer approaches them before they spot him.
+For sure they will, so long as the employer approaches L&I first.

 Telephone – Call for information or a free strategy session – 206-736-4427